-A curiosity for the unknown has drawn me to the helping profession.
-My approach is simple.
-I meet weekly with clients to help them therapuetically become more resilience while pursuing their personal and professional goals.
-My clients have said they appreciate that I am approachable, direct with feedback and possess a positive, open-minded attitude.
+I enjoy working with motivated people to help them become more resilient while pursuing their personal and professional goals.
+My clients have said they appreciate that I am direct, insightful and easy to talk to.

 King, R. A., Schwab-Stone, M. E., Bloch, M., Vitulano, M. & Peterson, B. S. (2023).
 Psychiatric examination of the infant, child, and adolescent.
 Comprehensive Textbook of Psychiatry, Kaplan & Sadock's Comprehensive Textbook of Psychiatry.